rhys-vdw/bookshelf-api-proposal/README.md

   	this.withMutations(this.initialize);

   	// Override those with supplied options.
 (This is not client facing,
-  	// it's for use when gateway instances clone themselves from
+  	// it's for use when mapper instances clone themselves from
   	// `.query` and `.setOption`).
   	//
   	// Calling `asImmutable()` here locks the instance.